aretecode/konsilos/README.md

     - `/components` react components. each component _SHOULD_ have:
       - `NAME.test.tsx` jest tests
       - `NAME.story.tsx`
+    - `/features` react components same as ^, but with domain knowledge
     - `/graphql` graphql specific code (_apollo, queries, mutations_)
     - `/utils` utils that can be moved to separate packages
     - `AppStyles` styled components global styles